lixiangyun/envoyproxy_doc_ZH_CN/v1APIreference/HTTPRouteconfiguration/Route.md

 Note: If left unspecified, Envoy will use the global route timeout for the request.
 Consequently, when using a 5xx based retry policy, a request that times out will not be retried as the total timeout budget would have been exhausted.

 ### Shadow
 The router is capable of shadowing traffic from one cluster to another.
-The current implementation is °∞fire and forget,°± meaning Envoy will not wait for the shadow cluster to respond before returning the response from the primary cluster.
+The current implementation is ‚Äúfire and forget,‚Äù meaning Envoy will not wait for the shadow cluster to respond before returning the response from the primary cluster.
 All normal statistics are collected for the shadow cluster making this feature useful for testing.

 During shadowing, the host/authority header is altered such that -shadow is appended.
 This is useful for logging.
 For example, cluster1 becomes cluster1-shadow.